bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

   provide you with global interpretations (as seen in the plots above) from the individual Shapely values for each data point.
-Moreover, due to the theoretical foundations and the fact that Shapely values are fairly distributed, we know that the global interpretation is consistent with each other.
+Moreover, due to the theoretical foundations and the fact that Shapely values are fairly distributed, we know that the global interpretation is consistent.
 * *Fast Implementations*: Practically, SHAP would only be useful if it were fast enough to use.
 Thankfully, there is a fast implementations if you are using a tree-based model, which we'll discuss in the next section.
-However, the model agnostic versions utilize the independence assumption and can be slow if you want to use it globally on the entire dataset.
+However, the model agnostic versions utilize the independence assumption and can be slow if you want to use it globally on the entire dataset (but work well enough on a single data point).

 If you want a more in-depth treatment, [4] is an amazing reference summarizing SHAP and many other techniques.